 For the centenary of Australian animation in 2015, the NFSA has undertaken a new transfer of the first Australian animated feature, Marco Polo Junior Versus The Red Dragon (Eric Porter, Australia-US, 1972).
-The film is now available on DVD for the first time.
+The film is now available for the first time.

 Australia's first animated feature

 In production for almost two years, Marco Polo Junior Versus The Red Dragon (NFSA title: 13072) was released in December 1972.
 It tells the story of an heir to the famous explorer Marco Polo who must return his half of an ancient medallion to the kingdom of Xanadu, at the same time rescuing Princess Shining Moon before she is forced to marry the villainous Red Dragon.